SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/algorithm.md

 4. Power cosumption
 5. CPU register

+Auxiliary space complexity is the amount of additional space that an algorithm uses, in addition to the space required to store the input data.
+This additional space is typically used to store temporary data structures or variables that are needed during the execution of the algorithm.

+The auxiliary space complexity of an algorithm is typically expressed using big O notation.
+For example, an algorithm with O(1) auxiliary space complexity uses a constant amount of additional space, regardless of the size of the input data.
+An algorithm with O(n) auxiliary space complexity uses a linear amount of additional space, which is proportional to the size of the input data.
+Algorithms with lower auxiliary space complexity are more efficient and require less memory.

 ## <p align="center"><b>Frequency count method</b></p>

 Counting the number of time an operation or instruction or statement has executed under an algorithm is frequency count method.